DAY 5 – SEA & AIR ANIMALS

 According to Biblical record, the water and sea animals were created on the fifth day.
 They did not evolve from a tree or a cesspool or any other thing.
 God made them, each one; he spoke them into being.
 This image of God is very important to remember.
 The winged creatures and sea creatures were created the fifth day to fill the sky and the waters already created on the second day.
 Again, nothing was created out of turn.

 At the end of Day 5, thousands of creatures flew above the earth and thousands of creatures filled the seas.
-Pitting sea monsters or piranhas against bluegills or catfish may have taken tiered precepts.
-For instance, how long did it take these creatures to establish their kingdoms?
-What were their lifesaving strategies?
-Were these precepts learned or inherent?

 THE FIFTH THOUSAND YEAR